devchat-ai/devchat-vscode/README.md

 ## Our Features

 In alignment with our insights, DevChat incorporates the following design choices:
 - **Precise control over the context embedded in a prompt**.
 This isn't a feature to be overlooked in the quest for greater intelligence or autonomy.
 Precise control over context is crucial for effective AI use.
 In our view, most other tools tend to over-guess what a user needs to put into the context of a prompt.
-This typically introduces more noise than the Claude model it utilizes can effectively manage.
+This typically introduces more noise than LLMs can effectively manage.
 - **A simple, extensible prompt directory**.
-This allows developers or teams to easily integrate their own predefined prompt snippets into DevChat, avoiding significant engineering effort or a steep learning curve.
-You don't need [LangChain](https://github.com/langchain-ai/langchain) to make AI work for you.
+This enables developers or teams to easily integrate their own predefined prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
+You don't need a complex framework to make AI work for you.
+All it takes is a standard editor operating on your filesystem.

 ### Context Building